leoclo/dse-203/README.md

 https://www.kaggle.com/datasets/stephanerappeneau/350-000-movies-from-themoviedborg

-Download the dataset and unzip in folder src/files
+Download the dataset and unzip the archive folder into folder src/files.
+The files should be in src/files/archive.

 ## Running ETL